Sheriff99yt/vision-scripting-webapp/README.md

    - Ctrl/Cmd + Shift + Z or Ctrl/Cmd + Y: Redo
    - Delete: Remove selected nodes
    - Escape: Deselect all nodes
+   - Ctrl/Cmd + S: Save the current flow to a file
+   - Ctrl/Cmd + D: Deselect all nodes
 4. Save your work using the "Save" button and load it later with the "Load" button.

 ## Future Updates